esborisova/HOPE-Streamlit-App/README.md

-# HOPE Streamlit App
+# HOPE Twitter Analytics

 The code for creating the Streamlit App for the HOPE project.
-The app contains various visual representations of HOPE findings.
+It contains various visual representations of the lingustic analasis of Danish Twitter data.

 ## :woman_technologist: Usage